timeofdave/timeofdave.github.io/README.md

 ![Screenshot of TicTacToe AI]({{ BASE_PATH }}/tictactoe_screenshot_1.png)

-This was an young and naive attempt to make an AI that could teach itself simple board games.
+This was a young and naive attempt to make an AI that could teach itself simple board games.
 It learns quite well if a human takes the time to play against him, but it's still pretty shoddy if it only plays against itself.

 I made this before I took any AI courses, so I'll probably try again at some point.
 It was written in Java.